by Lin Yangchen

 But this is where physics can help.
 Zap the stamp with a laser and abracadabra, you know what molecules it’s made of.
 Photons from the laser are scattered when they hit the molecules.
 Most of the photons show no change in energy, but a small number of them transfer some of their energy to the molecules or vice versa.
 The quantity of energy transferred depends on the chemical bonds present.
 This effect was named after Indian physicist Chandrasekhara Venkata Raman, who first reported it in 1928 together with fellow physicist Kariamanickam Srinivasa Krishnan.

 One of the strengths of Raman spectroscopy compared with other spectroscopic methods is its ability to identify specific chemical compounds rather than just the elements that make them up (Clark 2005).
 By focusing the laser through the microscope, it also enables the investigation of a very small area of interest without contamination from surrounding material.
-Raman spectroscopy has been successfully used on the stamps of various countries and periods (e.g. Chaplin et al. 2002, 2004; Najjar 2013; Imperio et al. 2015, Araki et al. 2016, Zhou et al. 2016), including coconut definitives (Lin 2018c, Lin & Lim in press).
+Raman spectroscopy has been successfully used on the stamps of various countries and periods (e.g. Chaplin et al. 2002, 2004; Najjar 2013; Imperio et al. 2015, Araki et al. 2016, Zhou et al. 2016), including coconut definitives (Lin 2018c, Lin & Lim 2019).

 There are some difficulties, however.
 Ink is often a complicated mixture of pigments, dilutants and drying agents (White 1979).
 Organic inks cannot be precisely identified as they produce broad humped Raman spectra (Araki et al. 2016).
 The Raman signals can also be overwhelmed by fluorescence; paper coatings (Glazer 2004) don’t help.
 Many of the coconut definitives seem to present these difficulties, judging from my pilot studies.
 Higher laser power on the coconut definitives often caused signal saturation due to fluorescence.